nats-io/nats-rest-config-proxy/cmd/nats-rest-config-validator/README.md

 # NATS REST Configuration Validator

-Validate your config without running the server.
+Validate your configuration from the command line without running the server.

 ## Usage